Secure login for NCZR members.

 It brings together medical and veterinary scientists, with, among others, microbiologists, ecologists, epidemiologists, statisticians, economists and social scientists.

-This conference, entitled 'Parasites: Perceived risk and reality',will take place at NCZR, Leahurst Campus on July 2nd.
-For more information see the NWZG website
+This conference, entitled 'Gaps in Science and Policy: Bovine TB, Rabies and others will take place in the Sherrington Building, Liverpool on July 9th.
+For more information see the NWZG website.

 2011 Zoonoses Conference - Zoonoses in a Changing Socioeconomic Environment